htrc/HTRC-Solr-EF-Setup/docs/README-Solr-Cloud.txt

 without needing to enter your password.

+[
+  In the case where HTRC-Solr-EF-Setup is not on a networked disk, then using rsync once things have been set up on one machine to clone the files to the other machines is useful.
+Having set up one machine (e.g. sol3), for each other host machine in the mix you could do the following:

+    sudo mkdir /opt/HTRC-Solr-EF-Setup
+    sudo chown $username /opt/HTRC-Solr-EF-Setup
+    sudo chgrp htrc /opt/HTRC-Solr-EF-Setup
+    sudo chmod g+s /opt/HTRC-Solr-EF-Setup

+    cd /opt/
+    rsync -pavH solr3:/opt/HTRC-Solr-EF-Setup/.
+HTRC-Solr-EF-Setup/.
+]

 Finally, each solr node in the cluster needs to run its own Jetty server.
 To set these up, run: